Chart Color Schemes

 Silkstone features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 66.3% of all households, including 24.8% couples with children, 24.4% couples without children, and 15.4% single parent families.
-Non-family households constitute the remaining 33.7%, with lone person households at 30.5% and group households comprising 3.1%.
-The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.6.
+Family households comprise 66.3% of all households, including 24.8% couples with children, 24.4% couples without children, and 15.4% single parent families.
+Non-family households account for the remaining 33.7%, with lone person households at 30.5% and group households comprising 3.1%.
+The median household size is 2.4 people, smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households